Take my word: move your sites away from SiteGround.

 - They previously disabled live chat for people who use it too much.

-- They cut off entire countries from support when they got too busy.
+- They cut off entire countries from support when they were busy running sales.

 12. Attempted To Limit # Of Websites